MostafaKanj/DATA501/README.md

-This repository contains the dataset and the python code required to create a "Geospatial Interactive Map" The map is for a UofC DATA501 course project.
+This repository contains the dataset and the python code required to create a "Geospatial Map" The map is for a UofC DATA501 course project.

 To get the map: